mdx-dev/platform-ui-code-test/README.md

 - The state of both lists should be retained when the app is reloaded.
 - Unit tests should be added to cover new functionality.

+# Volta

+This project uses a tool called [Volta](https://volta.sh/) to keep versions of global dependencies, like node and npm consistent across developers and automated processes, like CI.
+Volta does this automatically.
+So, make sure you have it installed, to get all the benefits of using it.
+Refer to [the documentation on how to install it on your system](https://docs.volta.sh/guide/getting-started).

 # Installation

 - `npx npm ci`